 Noteworthy use cases

 LedgerDomain uses blockchain technology as the back end for its mobile applications that help deliver real medications to real patients.
-The solution provides real-time inventory, data management, verification, and more.
+The solution provides real-time inventory, data management, staff credential verification, and more.

 Medsphere’s HealthLine inventory and medical supply chain management solutions reduce labor costs, make inventory more precise and automatically capture more charges.
 The blockchain powers apps that utilize barcode and RFID technology to enable better medicine tracking.